 What to Do If Your Dog’s Nose Is Dry and Cracked

-Dogs’ noses can become dry and cracked for several reasons, be it the weather, sunburn, his environment or even allergies.
+Dogs’ noses can become dry and cracked for several reasons, be it the weather, sunburn, their environment, or even allergies.
 Keep an eye on when your dog’s nose is overly dry — it could be a sign of allergies to his dog food or chemicals in your home or his bedding.
-But usually, there’s nothing to worry about, except his discomfort.
+But usually, there’s nothing to worry about except his discomfort.

 Dog Dry Nose Treatment

 If you notice your dog’s nose becoming chapped, it’s a good idea to gently clean it and apply a thin layer of a hypoallergenic lubricant.
 Petroleum jelly works well, and there are also a handful of organic products you can use.
 We recommend Snout Magic, a 100% organic and all-natural snout butter you can apply as needed.
 Make sure you don’t apply too much lubricant because, invariably, he will lick his nose, and too much of any product can upset his stomach and cause diarrhea.